Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

 - normal-use constraints such as blocked starts
 - the broader feature-level instructional surfaces/assets needed for this shipped feature

-It is also still missing a clean user-facing explanation of the refined production-target OCR model now recorded in `docs/issues/issue_53_access_model_options.md`, especially:
+The previous note also said the repo was still missing a clean user-facing explanation of the refined production-target OCR model recorded in `docs/issues/issue_53_access_model_options.md`.
+That part is now outdated.

+The current repo does contain that explanation on public user-facing privacy surfaces, including:

-- app-owner-provided Google-side setup
+- `website/public/en/app-privacy/google-ocr/index.html`
-- bundled runtime client/configuration
+- `website/public/es/app-privacy/google-ocr/index.html`

+Those pages now state, in user-facing terms, that:

+- the Google Cloud project / OAuth client is owner-provided
+- that client/configuration is distributed with the app rather than manually imported by ordinary users
-- end-user Google account used at runtime
+- OCR runs under the end user's Google account
-- end-user Google-side usage/quota context
+- the requested Drive permission is `drive.file`

+So the remaining `Project scope` gap is the broader import/extract feature documentation, not the absence of a user-facing explanation of the refined OCR ownership/runtime model itself.

 The previous project-side content was removed because it reduced Section 8 too narrowly to the Google/OCR activation slice.